B0-B/noledger.io/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=A%20secure%20and%20anonymous%20messaging%20service%20based%20on%20a%20public%20ledger%20protocol.&url=https://github.com/B0-B/noledger.io&hashtags=noledger,secure,ledger,messenger)

 A secure and anonymous messaging service based on a public ledger protocol.
-Clients connect through ext.
-Diffie-Hellman key exchange and messages are broadcasted publicly in a central ledger (ciphered) and are requested by every client which syncronizes with the ledger, but can be decrypted only by those who own a private key which corresponds to their address (public key).
+Clients connect through Diffie-Hellman key exchange and messages are broadcasted publicly in a central ledger (ciphered) and are requested by every client which syncronizes with the ledger, but can be decrypted only by those who own a private key which corresponds to their address (public key).
 There are no sender, nor receiver nodes to which encrpyted packages can be traced back.

 Read the full [article](https://github.com/B0-B/noledger/blob/main/docs/core/paper.md).